Azure-Samples/cognitive-services-REST-api-samples/dotnet/ComputerVision/readme.md

 ## Resources
 - An explanation of the various concepts and visual features in the API can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/home)
-- A detailed documentations of the API can be found [here](https://westus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fa)
+- A detailed documentation of the API can be found [here](https://westus.dev.cognitive.microsoft.com/docs/services/5adf991815e1060e6355ad44/operations/56f91f2e778daf14a499e1fa)